 Old movie film is often amazingly dirty, so cleaning it is an important part of our quality control process.
 Each speck of dirt will show up on your final image, and this can make watching old home movies less enjoyable.
 But removing all dust and scratches physically is virtually impossible.
 Therefore, we incorporate the additional step of digital cleaning to help further reduce the appearance of dust and scratches.

-Please leave film in the original packaging.
-If you group and label your originals inside your box, we will scan your order accordingly and your DVD will be organized as such.
-If you choose to label film, we ask that you keep the copy relatively short (20 characters or so).
-You can also fill out a titles worksheet we have available online when you place your order.
-Make sure this worksheet corresponds to how you label the reels, because we'll use your information to make chapter titles on your DVD.
+Please leave your film in the original packaging.
+If you group and label your originals inside your box, we will scan your order accordingly and your digital files will be organized as such.
+If you choose to label film, we ask that you keep the titles relatively short (20 characters or so).
+For additional packing tips, click here.

-You can send slides in carousels without removing them, however, there's a surcharge of $5.45.
+You can send slides in carousels without removing them, however, there's a surcharge of $8.00.
 Slides sent in magazines or slide display pages aren't subject to this surcharge.
 We handle slides the same way whether you send them loose or in their original boxes, carousels, magazines, or protective sheets.
 It really comes down to how much you can fit in a shipping box, the possibility of needing several boxes, and that leaving slides in carousels adds significantly to shipping costs.
 Regardless of how you ship them, it's important to secure loose slides with rubber bands or wrap them in saran wrap and then place them in Ziploc bags.
 This will prevent them from shifting around in the box during shipping.

 Many of our museum, art gallery, photography, and professional clients select one of our pro scanning options to suit their needs, however, you don't need to be professional to appreciate these features.
 ScanCafe offers the following three premium options for anyone who wants to start with a "blank canvas" from which to apply professional processing as they see fit: